3 incredible stories from the life of nanoscience pioneer Mildred Dresselhaus

 The “Queen of Carbon” didn’t earn her title by playing by the rules

-Mildred “Millie” Dresselhaus passed away last month after a long, vibrant career.
+Mildred “Millie” Dresselhaus passed away in 2017 after a long, vibrant career.
 She was a brilliant scientist who laid much of the groundwork for recent advances in nanotechnology by studying the strange properties of the carbon atom.
 She also paved the way for more women to succeed in science, using her career to advance the cause of equality at every turn.

 Some great obituaries have been published since her death.
 But in researching her life, we found some incredible stories about the passion and determination that lead to her success that deserve more attention.